mlswg/mls-protocol/draft-ietf-mls-protocol.md

 each member, A generates an Add and Commit message adding that member, and broadcasts them to the group.
 It also generates a Welcome message and sends this directly to the new member (there's no need to send it to the group).
-Only after A has received its Commit message back from the server does it update its state to reflect the new member's addition.
+Only after A has received its Commit message back from the Delivery Service does it update its state to reflect the new member's addition.

-Upon receiving the Welcome message, the new member will be able to read and send new messages to the group.
-However, messages sent before they were added to the group will not be accessible.
+Once A has updated its state, the new member has processed the Welcome, and any other group members have processed the Commit, they will all have consistent representations of the group state, including a group secret that is known only to the members the group.
+The new member will be able to read and send new messages to the group, but messages sent before they were added to the group will not be accessible.

 ~~~ aasvg
                                                                Group